 Click the spyglass (

-to the log entry.
+of sessions related to the log entry.

 Threat log only

-next to an entry to access local
+next to an entry

-see Take Packet Captures.
+captures, see Take Packet Captures.

 Traffic, Threat, URL Filtering, WildFire Submissions,